 In 1990, on assignment for Air & Space Magazine, Mr. Mann traveled with the United States Air Force on a mission deep into Antarctica to cover a midwinter airdrop to the National Science Foundation science stations at McMurdo and the South Pole.

-Mann loves talking to doctors, listening to their compelling stories.
-His most recent books, with Dr. Howard Loomis of Logan University, explore how different enzyme formulations can be used to target nutritional deficiencies and restore normal organ function before the body reaches a state of disease.
+His most recent books, with Dr. Howard Loomis of Logan University, explore how different enzyme formulations can be used to target nutritional deficiencies, restore normal organ function, and relieve symptoms before the body reaches a state of disease.

-Mann holds advanced degrees in English Literature and has taught at the University of Hawaii, with doctoral studies completed at Claremont Graduate University.
-His extensive interview with legendary Henry James biographer Leon Edel was recently published by the Henry James Society. (http://www.arnoldmann.net/AM-leon-edel.html)
+Mann holds advanced degrees in English Literature and taught writing at the University of Hawaii, with doctoral studies completed at Claremont Graduate University.
+His extensive 1981 interview with literary psychology pioneer and legendary Henry James biographer Leon Edel was recently published by the Henry James Society, Center for Henry James Studies.